lyDevper/Automaton-5BL/README.md

 To run for each path data (.json) in folder PathData/ , change the variale NAME in section "Import Path Data" and run all

+### Note
+The path design including SVG (illustrator), g-code, and json path data are stored in each folder inside 'Gcode 2D'/.
+The g-code is generated using "dfx2gcode" software.

 ## Automaton5BL_Project_local.ipynb